 Don’t waste your time bargaining over low amounts.
 Instead, use that extra time to enjoy your holiday.

-Love this post?
+Love this guide about bargaining in Vietnam?
 So Pin it for later!!

 Delilah Hart is a traveler, blogger, and aspiring-photographer from Auckland, New Zealand.
 She writes in-depth guides to places she visits all around the world.
 You can follow her adventures here or on Instagram and Pinterest.